ansys/pymotorcad/doc/source/index.rst

   or via BlackBox mode.
 For adding PyMotorCAD to your own Python, see :ref:`ref_external_scripting`.
-- The ability to control communication and couple or link Motor-CAD with other software such asAnsys optiSLang.
+- The ability to control communication and couple or link Motor-CAD with other software such as Ansys optiSLang.
 - The ability to run automated sensitivity analysis studies and/or select tolerance buildup to produce robust designs.
 - Allowing users to introduce their own formulations into Motor-CAD.